 Lastly, Bailor went on to say whole food fats will make up the majority of your actual caloric intake (calorically dense) but won’t compromise a large portion of your meal, “I want you eating the whole foods so the whole avocado, the whole macadamia nut, cocoa, coconut, eggs.

-Like an egg is 64% fat by weight, egg is a great source of fat; so whole food, fiber rich nutritionally dense fats as well low fructose fruits are filling up the balance of your plate.”
+Like an egg is 64% fat by weight, the egg is a great source of fat; so whole food, fiber-rich nutritionally dense fats as well low fructose fruits are filling up the balance of your plate.”

 Where can you be reached?

-Jonathan recommended anyone who wants to know more about his work to go the Smarter Science of Slim website where they have a 28 day program, free daily tips, and free support groups.
+Jonathan recommended anyone who wants to know more about his work to go to the Smarter Science of Slim website where they have a 28-day program, free daily tips, and free support groups.